Away’s biggest launch in years is a massive departure

 Away has suffered several blows over the past three years, starting in December 2019, when the Verge published an in-depth piece in which former Away employees described how the startup’s inclusive branding was at odds with its toxic work culture.
 Then-CEO Steph Korey, whose management style the article described as being harsh, stepped away from the company, but then changed her mind in January 2020 and returned.
 She ultimately left the company later that year, and her co-founder Jen Rubio took over as CEO.

 But by then the pandemic had struck, halting travel.
 Away saw a 90% drop in revenue and furloughed half of its employees.
 The startup’s 2020 revenues were about $135 million, half of what it made the year before.
-Hanley says revenues have been climbing since then, particularly with the spike in travel, but he did not specify by how much revenues have improved.
+Hanly says the brand has been growing, particularly with the spike in travel, but he did not specify by how much.
 Still, in the last few years, many competing startups have had a chance to grow their brands and could post a threat to Away’s expansion, including eco-friendly travel brand Paravel, customizable luggage brand Roam, and Baboon to the Moon, which makes outdoorsy duffles and backpacks in bright colors, similar to Away’s F.A.R.